-Ellie, the lovely mod.
-Tom, the drunken handyman.
+Ellie, the mod.
+Tom, the drunk handyman.
 Colby, the horny cop.
-And, of course, “Old Man Mask”, the burly hammer-killer.
+And, of course, “Old Man Mask,” the burly hammer-killer.

 I think I’m in the right place.

 Blood And Lace is not trash film perfection.
-But, it does come close.
-The film follows fab-girl Ellie, an orphan with a checkered past, as she shacks it up at The Deere Home For Children, an orphanage with a double-checkered past.
+But it comes close.
+The film follows Ellie, an orphan with a checkered past, as she shacks up at The Deere Home For Children, an orphanage with a double-checkered past.
 In other words, Ms. Deere keeps dead bodies in the cellar, chops off kids’ hands if they try to escape, and plays sexual tension like a finely tuned tuba.
-I’m not entirely sure of what it all means, but I do know this: Ellie is quite attractive (Colby: “She’s good breeding stock!”; Tom: “I’d like to take a crack at that!”).
-There’s a hammer-killer running around in a flannel, Converse sneakers, and a disfigured old man mask.
+I’m not entirely sure of what it all means, but I do know this: there’s a hammer-killer running around in a flannel, Chuck Taylors, and a disfigured old man mask.
 Crickets are constantly chirping.
-It all falls into place.
+Everything feels right.

 Blood And Lace swipes beauty tips from Blood Freak, procrastinates with Scream, Baby, Scream, and weeps next to an After School Special.
 In essence, it’s the greatest thing that Donald F. Glut (I Was A Teenage Movie Maker) and Brad F. Grinter (director of Blood Freak) never collaborated on.
 Amateurish yet decently budgeted, it’s all sunshine, sloppy edits, bursts of perversion, and ill-suited orchestral bomps (good stuff) backed up against a 30 minute middle of talking heads and rehashed details (not so good stuff).
 Whatever.
 Wipe aside the inconsistencies.